Shinkansen: Train types

 Trains are up to sixteen cars long.
 With each car measuring 25 m in length, the longest trains are 400 m (1/4 mile) end to end.
 Stations are similarly long to accommodate these trains.
-Some of Japan's high-speed maglev trains are considered Shinkansen, while other slower maglev trains (such as the Linimo maglev train line serving local community near the city of Nagoya in Aichi, Japan) are intended as alternatives to conventional urban rapid transit systems.
+Some of Japan's high-speed maglev trains are considered Shinkansen, while other slower maglev trains (such as Linimo, serving local communities in and nearby Nagoya, Aichi Prefecture) are intended as alternatives to conventional urban rapid transit systems.